Tips For Warming Devices & Batteries…

 The paraphernalia required for charging batteries borders on overwhelming.
 Charging stations.
 Special power cords for each different device.
 Extension cords.
 Power bars.
 And even those gizmos that convert a single outlet into a multi one.

-And now I need more electrical outlets in my hotel rooms than the Taj Mahal.
+So now I need more electrical outlets in my hotel rooms than the Taj Mahal.
 Woe be to any lodging that has any of their own stuff already plugged into to their already scarce outlets.
 Too many of these are hidden away behind beds or dressers for easy access anyways.

 Besides, I’m always worried about plugging in that one apparatus too many.
 You know, the one that blows all the room circuits.
 Or blacks out the entire motel.
 Or maybe even knocks the entire town off-grid.
 Yup, that was only me, just trying to recharge a stupid battery!